researchgate/gradle-release/README.md

 		<td>Git</td>
 		<td>requireBranch</td>
 		<td>main</td>
 		<td>Defines the branch which releases must be done off of.
 Eg. set to `release` to require releases are done on the `release` branch (or use a regular expression to allow releases from multiple branches, e.g. `/release|main/`).
-Set to '' to ignore.</td>
+Set to null to ignore.</td>
 	</tr>
 	<tr>
 		<td>Git</td>